Historical Football Kits

 The club was ambitious and when the Football League formed a Third Division comprising the Southern League First Division clubs, Boscombe successfully applied to join the rump Southern League.
 Three years later, Boscombe successfully applied to join the League.
 To mark the occasion (and to attract wider support locally), the club changed its name to Bournemouth & Boscombe Athletic, the longest name in League history.

 In 1971, Bournemouth were relegated to the Fourth Division for the first time but bounced back immediately with manager John Bond and sensational striker Ted MacDougall setting the division alight.
-Bond had earlier introduced a smart new black and red strip and in 1972 the club adopted the rather stylish title of AFC Bournemouth.
-After narrowly missing out on promotion to the second Division, both Bond and MacDougall left for greater things and in 1975 the club were back in the Fourth Division.
+Bond had earlier introduced afc bournemouth crest 1974a smart new black and red strip, modeled on AC Milan, and in 1972 the club adopted the rather stylish title of AFC Bournemouth.
+After narrowly missing out on promotion to the Second Division, both Bond and MacDougall left for greater things and in 1975 the club were back in the Fourth Division.

 Sources